Hearty and rich apple oatmeal with cinnamon and nuts

 1/4 tbsp cinnamon

 a sprinkle of ginger powder

-- Add oats and cook for another 2-3 minutes constantly stirring
+- Now add the oats, dairy-free milk, and the seeds and cook for another 2-3 minutes, constantly stirring

 - Serve with fresh fruit and/or nuts you desire.

 - Feel free to use 1 tbsp of maple syrup instead of dates

 Resources: The encyclopedia of natural medicine, Dr. Michael Murray and Dr Joseph Pizzorno with Lara Pizzorno, ma, LMT